Multiscale-Genomics/mg-process-fastq/README.md

 # CHiP-Seq Analysis
 A set of scripts that can get run on the COMPS infrastructure to process the CHiP-Seq data and produce peak calls.

+## Process
+* BWA for the alignment
+* BioBamBam2 for the filtering
+* MACS2 for the peak calling

 ## COMPS Code
 `process_chipseq.py`